Professional Orientation (Arts) (10333.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-There is a significant link between student participation and the quality of learning outcomes demonstrated in submitted assignments.
+There is a significant link between student participation and the quality of learning outcomes (and marks) demonstrated in submitted assignments.
 Students are expected to attend or view the lectures, and to attend and actively participate in the tutorial and seminar sessions to achieve the learning outcomes of this unit.

 Students are expected to regularly check the Canvas site and their university email for new information, readings and pre-tutorial activities relevant to the unit.